richiehopedbt/Pulse/README.md

 Included in this repository is an example app that shows the two variants of the pulse.

-to animate the pulse simply:
+to animate the pulse simply use this code.
+If you are wanting this pulse to happen every time the particular ViewController is seen you will need to put this code in 'ViewWillAppear' and not ViewDidLoad:

 `viewToPulse.startPulse(with: .red, scaleFrom: 1.0, to: 2.0, frequency: 1.0, opacity: 0.5, animation: .radarPulsing)`